MphoKhotleng/SQL/README.md

 12 Select all records from Products where the Price is GREATER than R500.

 13 Return the sum of the Amounts on the Payments table.

+14 Count the number of shipped orders in the Orders table.

+15 Return the average price of all Products, in Rands and in Dollars (assume the exchange rate is R12 to the Dollar).

+16 Using INNER JOIN create a query that selects all Payments with Customer information.

+17 Select all products that have turnable front wheels.